priyadarshiniramesh/scriptproject/README.md

 ## RESULT:
-     Thus a website is designed for the chip manufacturing company and is hosted in thr URL http://priyadarshini.student.saveetha.in:8000/volume_of_sphere/.
+     Thus a website is designed for the chip manufacturing company and is hosted in  URL http://priyadarshini.student.saveetha.in:8000/volume_of_sphere/.
 HTML code is validated.

-    Thus a website is designed for the chip manufacturing company and is hosted in thr URL http://priyadarshini.student.saveetha.in:8000/volume_of_cone/.
+    Thus a website is designed for the chip manufacturing company and is hosted in  URL http://priyadarshini.student.saveetha.in:8000/volume_of_cone/.
 HTML code is validated.